Year 1 - Ash

 Computing

-This unit introduces learners to on-screen programming through ScratchJr.
-Learners will explore the way a project looks by investigating sprites and backgrounds.
-They will use programming blocks to use, modify, and create programs.
+Children will use Beebots to modify, and create programs.
 Learners will also be introduced to the early stages of program design through the introduction of algorithms.

 How can I help my child in year 1?